Jen Braun, MS, LPCC, CH (she/her)

 ══════════════════

 Two days after I resigned from Ampersand Families, I was injured by a horse.
-I chronicled that experience in an article for The Career Astrologer magazine, which is the quarterly journal of the Organization for Professional Astrology (“Eclipses in Scorpio & Taurus: Life Lessons on Letting Go” begins on page 52).
-I also shared more in a couple of blog posts (Capricorn New Moon: Step by Step and Capricorn Full Moon: One Thousand Steps), so I won’t go into detail about the injury here, but suffice to say, it changed my life.
+I chronicled that experience in an article for The Career Astrologer magazine (now called The Evolving Astrologer), which is the quarterly journal of the Organization for Professional Astrology. (“Eclipses in Scorpio & Taurus: Life Lessons on Letting Go” begins on page 52.)
+I also shared more in two blog posts (“Capricorn New Moon: Step by Step” and “Capricorn Full Moon: One Thousand Steps”), so I won’t go into detail about the injury here.
+Suffice to say, it changed my life.

-In the spring of 2022, JJ Boots Productions began to grow as an astrology-focused production company.
-I currently work with astrologer Celeste Brooks of Astrology by Celeste to produce her weekly show, the Celestial Insights Podcast.
-I’m also producing Within Orb in collaboration with executive director Dr. Jenn Zahrt of the Celestial Arts Education Library Institute.
-Additionally, I help in the background to guide and teach other astrologers how to produce high-quality audio for their current astrology podcasts.
+By the spring of 2022, JJ Boots Productions began to grow as an astrology-focused production company.
+I currently produce and manage several weekly podcasts, including the Celestial Insights Podcast (hosted by astrologer Celeste Brooks of Astrology by Celeste), Within Orb (in collaboration with Dr. Jenn Zahrt of the Celestial Arts Education Library Institute), and We Are the Compassionate Revolution (hosted by therapist, author, and popular cartoonist Molly Davis Moon).
+Additionally, I guide astrologers to produce captivating, high-quality audio for their podcasts.
+I enjoy providing these one-on-one consultations – learn more at my Offerings page!

 ══════════════════